• Consultations

 I've been quoted in the New York Times and Daily Beast to name a few.
 I've even lectured to the NASA community.

-I train personal trainers and I'm the author of the first book on rhabdomyolysis (rhabdo) & exercise, a topic I've been teaching about for over 10 years.
+I'm the author of the first book on rhabdomyolysis (rhabdo) & exercise.
+I've conducted over 1,000 fitness certification classes.

 Learn more about me